dev-human/dev-human/source/_posts/2014-05-13-the-eternal-loop.md

 These small variations represent the antagonism you need to face in order to evolve.
 So you can go to the next level, with new challenges - which doesn't mean the _old challenges_ won't ever appear again.
 But now you are more experienced, so theoretically you will do better.
 The loop never ends.

-As with many other philosophical ideas, the _eternal return_ has a strong metaphor for life.
+As with many other philosophical ideas, the _eternal return_ is a strong metaphor for life.
 Because, basically, _repetition_ - or practice - is the most effective way of learning.
  It builds self-confidence and self-awareness.

 Don't see it as a circle, where you will necessarily reach the starting point again.
 This is _almost_ true, it only